 Choosing Houseplants for Kids’ Rooms

 When selecting houseplants for kids’ rooms, it’s important to keep a few things in mind.
-Most importantly, remember that your child is going to be spending time alone and unsupervised with these plant, which means toxic plants are completely out.
+Most importantly, remember that your child is going to be spending time alone and unsupervised with these plants, which means toxic plants are completely out.
 Ideally, your child won’t be eating his or her plants, but to err on the safe side, you want to be sure it isn’t a problem.

 Good children’s bedroom plants are ones that have low light and water requirements.
 You want a plant that can handle some neglect.
 It’s also a good idea to opt for plants that have an interesting texture and can tolerate being handled.
-The more senses your child can engage with his/her plant, the more interesting it will seem.
+The more senses your child can engage with their plant, the more interesting it will seem.

 Popular, Safe Plants for Children

 Below are some plants considered safe for kids that can be placed in their rooms:

 Snake plant– Low light and water requirements with long, interesting leaves that come in a range of patterns.